Bust-Out Fraud: A Long-Term Scheme with a Big Price Tag

 - Bust-Out Fraud

 Bust-out fraud is a practice by which a fraudster acquires a credit card account using false information, then leverages that account to develop an extended line of credit.
 When the available credit is high enough, the fraudster maxes out the cards and walks away without paying, effectively “busting out” of the scam.

 [noun]/bəst • out • frôd/

-Bust-out credit card fraud is a game of patience.
+Unlike other transaction fraud tactics, bust-out credit card fraud is a game of patience.
 Like the proverbial golden goose, trying to get too much too fast will usually backfire.
 In most cases, the longer the fraudster nurtures a fake account, the higher the payoff will be.

 While the details will vary, these ploys follow the same basic pattern.
 First, a fraudster gains access to a consumer’s Social Security number.
 That information is used to create a fake persona and open a credit card account.

 Rather than immediately maxing out that card, however, the bogus customer works to establish a strong and reputable credit profile by mimicking the behavior of a real cardholder.
 The fraudster makes purchases and pays the bills on time, sometimes for months or even years.

 The idea is to gradually build a strong payment history, which can lead to higher credit limits and make it easier to open other accounts.
 The consumer whose SSN is being used could end up with tens of thousands of dollars in available credit that they don’t even know about.
 It all depends on how long the fraudster maintains the scheme.

 At some point, though, the fraudster will “bust out.”
 They max out the cards, charge all the credit accounts to their limit and withdraw as much cash as possible.
 Then, they vanish.
 This chart illustrates the general process of the credit bust-out scheme.